Arctic Circle Tour

 Day 6: Was that a toe in my drink?

 After visiting Diamond Tooth Gertie’s and getting up close and personal with the famous sour toe cocktail last night, our small band of Arctic Circle explorers is ready to return to civilisation.
+But before we return to Whitehorse, we'll explore Dawson and we visit the Dänojà Zho Cultural Centre.

-On the drive back to Whitehorse the snow covered landscape, again, will not stop to amaze you.
-Don't put away your camera yet!
 Once in Whitehorse you'll check in at the hotel downtown.
 (Lunch included)

 We'll take you to the airport in time for your flight.
 Or spend a few days in Whitehorse and try ice fishing, snowshoeing, dog sledding or snowmobiling.